hugeandbulk/kumar/README.md

 The HTML5 specification encourages web developers to use the UTF-8 character set!
 This has not always been the case.
 The character encoding for the early web was ASCII.
 Later, from HTML 2.0 to HTML 4.01, ISO-8859-1 was considered as the standard character set.

+Why use charset UTF-8 in CSS?

+It tells the browser to read the css file as UTF-8.
+This is handy if your CSS contains unicode characters and not only ASCII.
+Using it in the meta tag is fine, but only for pages that include that meta tag.
+Read about the rules for character set resolution of CSS files at the w3c spec for CSS 2.26

 Does UTF-8 have a BOM?

 The UTF-8 BOM is a sequence of bytes at the start of a text stream ( 0xEF, 0xBB, 0xBF ) that allows the reader to more reliably guess a file as being encoded in UTF-8.
 Normally, the BOM is used to signal the endianness of an encoding, but since endianness is irrelevant to UTF-8, the BOM is unnecessary.